realA10001986/Time-Circuits-Display/README.md

 ## Time travel

 To travel through time, hold "0" for 2 seconds.
-The destination time, as shown in the red display, will be your new present time, the old "present time" will be the "last time departed".
-The new "present" time will continue to run like a normal clock.
+The *destination time*, as shown in the red display, will be your new *present time*, the old *present time* will be the *last time departed*.
+The new *present time* will continue to run like a normal clock.

 Before holding "0", you can also first quickly set a new destination time by entering a date on the keypad: mmddyyyy, mmddyyyyhhmm or hhmm, then press ENTER.
-While typing, there is no visual feedback, but the date is then shown on the "destination time" display after pressing ENTER.
+While typing, there is no visual feedback, but the date is then shown on the *destination time* display after pressing ENTER.

 To travel back to actual present time, hold "9" for 2 seconds.